marcinlawnik/stack-light/README.md

 to take full advantage of the RGB.
 White PET-G would've probably been better for brightness, but I had none on hand and black looks better.

+2023-11-06 - `FIrst version failed, concentric walls with concentric infill does not play well :<`

 ### Hardware

 I've decided to use adressable RGB LEDs and some microntroller depending on what I can find